Premier Preschool Photo - Madison Premier Preschool

-The average acceptance rate is 88%, which is lower than the Alabama private preschool average acceptance rate of 90%.
+The average acceptance rate is 90%, which is same as the Alabama private preschool average acceptance rate of 90%.

 67% of private preschools in Madison, AL are religiously affiliated (most commonly Catholic and Baptist).